 "The undergraduate research at UWEC is excellent.
 It provides first hand experience and develops a relationship with a mentor that helps to guide your career path.
 Being able to independently spend time on your own project was invaluable for helping me choose my career and advancing me further in science."

 UW-Eau Claire helps fund student research around the country and even the world!
-Here are just a few recent research projects covered in news stories:
+Recent research projects have occurred in the following locations:

 "I was given the opportunity to work on a variety of different projects ranging from the Rocky Mountains in western Colorado to streams in northern Wisconsin to labs on campus… The undergraduate research aspect of UW-Eau Claire is an invaluable part of the university, and I would encourage every student to take advantage of this."